syncfusion-content/fileformat-docs/File-Formats/PDF/Split-Documents.md

 {% endtabs %}

-You can download a complete working sample from GitHub.
+Download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Split%20PDFs/Split-by-FixedNumber/.NET%20Framework).

 ## Split a PDF document based on PDF bookmarks

-A PDF document may contain bookmarks that indicate different sections.The Syncfusion .NET PDF library allows split a PDF document by sections using [PdfBookmark](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfBookmark.html) class.
+A PDF document may contain bookmarks that indicate different sections.The Syncfusion .NET PDF library allows splitting a PDF document into sections using the [PdfBookmark](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfBookmark.html) class.

 Refer to the following code example to split a PDF using bookmarks.